SamuelSwartzberg/flashcardifying_text_temp/ling.md

 #### standartization

+Standard varity ≈ standard language.
-A standard variety/dialect/language is the version of a language which is standartized to a certain extent and thought to be/promoted as correct
+A standard variety is a certain varity of a language.

+!The standard variety generally has two properties:
+- !standartized to a certain extent
+- !thought to be/promoted as correct

+##### how many standard varieties?

-A monocentric langauge is a language with one standard variety
+Monocentric/pluricentric is about how many standard varieties a language has

-A pluricentric langauge is a language with multiple different standard varieties Monocnetric language|Japanese
+table:language|how many standard varieties monocentric langauge|1
+pluricentric langauge|>1

+###### examples

+table:centric|language I speak
+Monocentric language|Japanese
 Pluricentric language|English, German, Spanish

-The fact that english has BE and AE as well as many other standard forms of english makes it ⟮a pluricentric language⟯ Some of the the different standard varieties of german are ⟮Standard german german, standard swiss german, standard austrian german⟯
+English is a pluricentric language since it has BE and AE as well as many other standard forms.
+Some of the the different standard varieties of german are ⟮Standard german german, standard swiss german, standard austrian german⟯

+##### auto/heteronomity

+auto/heteronomous is whether a languoid is considered to be a variety of another standard variety.

-A variety of a language that is considered a subform of a standartized variety is heteronomous in relation to the standard variety.
+heteronomous = is a variety of another standard variety autonomous = is not a variety of another standard variety.

-A non-heteronomous language is autonomous.
-Baviarian is heteronomous in relaiton to standard german.
+Baviarian is heteronomous in relation to standard german.
 A heteronomous language will tend to change towards the standard variety.

 #### prestige

-Prestige is the level of regard given to a thing within a given speech community A lect with high prestige is called a prestige variety.
+Prestige is the level of regard given within a given speech community Prestige can apply to variants or varieties.
-Prestige may be applied to lects or to smaller units such as words or grammatical constructs.
+A prestige variety is a variety with high prestige.
 Most commonly, standard varieties are prestige varieties.
-Covert prestige is the situation in which a non-standard variety has high prestige
+Covert prestige is the situation in which a non-standard variety has high prestige.

 #### linguistic prescriptivism